Can you carry that one OK?

 Now Mary could be described as a real C and she took great pleasure in catching public types, more often than not, completely innocent ones.
 She didn’t issue many tickets per se but operated a cash and release system.
 She caught you, you paid and you’d be on your way.
 Mary was devious enough to put the average amount through the system, but so incredibly proactive she creamed the cream from the top of her work.

 Some might say,“Well what’s wrong with that?” … Hopefully those saying that are already in jail.

 The reason for today’s sudden relocation of personal possessions was an immediate need for self preservation.
 Mary had filtered cash from the wrong person.
-The people were on their way and it was not a social visit.
-The people had names but didn’t use them.
-The people they visited lost the use of their names as a result of their attention.
+The People were on their way and it was not a social visit.
+They had names but didn’t use them.
+The People they visited lost the use of their names as a result of their attention.

-Malcolm Harris’s backside absorbed a tricked up custom Harley Davidson Fatboy as he proudly travelled about 20 kilometres above the speed limit where and when ever he was.
+His backside absorbed a tricked up custom Harley Davidson Fatboy as he proudly travelled about 20 kilometres above the speed limit where and whenever he was.
 Malcolm was a huge man, worthy of some serious weight watching.
 He not so much sat on the bike but swallowed it within each butt cheek.
 His generous girth scrapped the bars if he turned to sharpish and his mother in law like sagging arms flapped in the wind as he roared about Lakeside.

 He roared about through school zones, shopping centre car parks, hospital parking stations it didn’t matter to Malcolm, he was an important Lakeside business man.
 A dentist slash criminal mastermind.
 Drugs, money laundering, protection, prostitution, you name the cliche he has the t shirt.
 He also had friends and people, it was some of those people that were heading to Mary’s house.